celery/celery/docs/contributing.rst

 .. _contributing-testing:

-Running the Unit Test Suite
+Running the unit test suite
 ---------------------------

 To run the Celery test suite you need to install a few dependencies.